clayshieh/django-imessage/README.md

 How?
 ----
-The SMS database has been analysed by many and its schema is well known.
+The iMessage/SMS database has been analysed by many and its schema is well known.
 I've taken some of this info and used it to convince django's ORM into reading it.

 **For iOS:**